SteveDaulton/tlp-battery-boost/README.md

 The app will:

-- Prompt for your sudo password
+- Prompt for your sudo password.
-- Initialize TLP to default settings
+- Initialize TLP to default settings.
-- Show the current battery status
+- Show the current battery status.
-- Provide a button to toggle between default and full-charge modes
+- Provide a button to toggle between default and full-charge modes.

 ## Command Line Options